| |

 • Olives.
 I LOVE a good, briny olive, and they're so good for you — just like olive oil.
 Green Manzanilla (from Spain) or black Kalamata (from Greece) work equally well.
 And if you're on the fence about briny olives, try black California olives.

 • Tuna.
 It's optional but highly recommended because it adds so much protein and flavor.
 I like Yellowfin tuna because it's significantly lower in mercury than white albacore tuna.
-You can also substitute sardines or Mackerel from a tin.

 • Fresh herbs.
 If you have them!
 Keep reading for a list of my favorites.